This post may contain affiliate links. Read more at our disclosure policy.

-Yes, you can make Smoked Ice.
+Yes, you can make Smoked Ice Cubes.
 Take smoked water, add to your favorite cocktail ice cube tray, and add to your favorite drinks.
-Yes, that’s right, smoked ice.
-We are not talking about liquid smoke, we’re talking about the real version of that.
+Yes, that’s right, smoked ice cubes.
+We are not talking about liquid smoke either.

-I made this drink originally for Sean’s 40th birthday.
+I made a Smoked Old Fashioned originally for Sean’s 40th birthday.
 So we’re bringing it back and making a video of it.

 Sean’s favorite booze is bourbon (with whiskey a close second), and he’s a classic cocktail kind of a guy.
 Hence our play on a classic Old Fashioned.